WL 24 AHA - Refrigerator HOTPOINT - Free user manual and instructions

 Control Panel

 Therefore, just as for manufacturers' wine cellars, for your new appliance, the absolute temperature value is not important for preserving your wine.
-Rather, the constant temperature through time is important.
+Rather, the constant temperature over time is important.
 Wine preservation is ideal at any temperature, as long as that temperature does not vary.

-When you plug in your wine cellar, the display shows the temperature inside the cellar: it has been set to reach 15^ and become steady on it.
+When you plug in your wine cellar, the display shows the temperature inside the cellar: it has been set to reach 15°C and become steady on it.
 Should you need to adjust it, follow the instructions below:

-- When you plug in your wine cellar, the display shows the temperature that has been set
+- When you plug in your wine cellar, the display shows the temperature that has been set.

 - Press the button for one second (see the Control Panel).
 The temperature will begin to blink.